 When classes are canceled at Northwood-Kensett, classes in the alternative program will also be canceled.
-In the event of a 2 hour late start, class sessions will run at the following time: Morning session 10:30 - 12:30.
-Afternoon session 1:30 - 3:30.
+In the event of a 2 hour late start, the morning session will run from 10:30 to 12:30, and the afternoon session from 1:30 to 3:30.